jayasree1332/PowerBI-Projects/README.md

 # PowerBI-Projects

-performing data cleansing and manipulating the data to create beautiful dashboards to draw conclusions for Analyzing the data.
+performing data cleansing and manipulating the data to create beautiful and interactive  dashboards to draw conclusions for Analyzing the data.